 Brief introduction: The herb Aloe is the dried leaf juice of Aloe barbadensis Mill., Aloe ferox Mill., or related species, used (1).as a purgative for constipation, (2).to clear the liver for treating liver fire with dizziness, headache and irritability, and (3).to kill intestinal parasitic worms.
 The herb is commonly known as Aloe, Lú Huì.

 Botanical source: Common herbal classics defined the herb Aloes(Lu Hui) as the dried juice of the plant species (1).Aloe vera L., or (2).Aloe vera L. var. chinensis (Haw.)
-Berg., or (3).Aloe ferox Mill.
+Berger., or (3).Aloe ferox Mill.
 They are plant species of the Aloe L. genus, the Liliaceae family (lily family) of the Liliflorae order.
 Some other classification systems classified them into the Xanthorrhoeaceae family.
 These 3 commonly used species are introduced:

 (1).Aloe vera L.

-Botanical description: The Aloe vera L., is a plant of the Liliaceae family (lily family) and Aloe genus, it is commonly known as "Aloe barbadensis miller, or Curacao aloe", "Kù Lā Suǒ Lú Huì" (literally it means Aloe of Curacao), a perennial herb.
-Very short stems.
-Leaves are clustered on top of the stem, upright or nearly upright, hypertrophic and juicy; narrowly lanceolate, 15~36 cm long, 2~6 cm wide, apex is long acuminate, base is broad, pinkish green, with spiny teeth on the edge.
-Flowering stems are solitary or slightly branched, 60~90 cm tall; racemes are evacuated; flower sinuate, ca. 2.5 cm, yellow or with red spots; perianth tube, 6-lobed, lobes are slightly curved outward; 6 stamens, anther is t live; 1 pistil, 3 rooms, each room has a majority of ovules.
-Capsule, triangular, cracking at the back of the chamber.
-Its flowering period is from February to March.
+plants of Aloe vera L. with green leaves grow in grass field Botanical description: The plant, Aloe vera L is a plant of the Liliaceae family (lily family) and Aloe genus, it is commonly known as Aloe barbadensis miller, or Curacao aloe, Kù Lā Suǒ Lú Huì (means Aloe of Curacao).
+A perennial herb.
+The stems are very short.
+Leaves are clustered on the tip of the stem, upright or nearly upright, hypertrophic and juicy; leaf blades are narrowly lanceolate, 15~36 cm long, 2~6 cm wide, the front tip is long acuminate, the base is wide and broad, pinkish green, edges are spiny denticular.

-The species is also used for decorative purposes and grows successfully indoors as a potted plant.
+many plants of Aloe vera L. with green leaves grow in field The species is also used for decorative purposes and grows successfully indoors as a potted plant.
 It is found in many consumer products including beverages, skin lotion, cosmetics, or ointments for minor burns and sunburns.

 (2).Aloe vera L. var. chinensis (Haw.)
-Berg.
+Berger.

 Temperature: Aloe chinensis Baker is afraid of the cold.
 It grows in a frost-free environment throughout the year.
 The growth is stopped at about 5 °C (Celsius, or 41 degrees Fahrenheit).
 At 0 °C (Celsius, or 32 degrees Fahrenheit), the life process is disturbed.
 If the temperature is below 0 °C (Celsius, or 32 degrees Fahrenheit), it would cause frostbite.
 The most suitable temperature for growth is 15~35 °C (Celsius, or 59~95 degrees Fahrenheit) and the humidity is 45-85%.